Gansbaai Information | Conference Venues Gansbaai | Conference Centres | Conferences Gansbaai

 Gansbaai History

 Gansbaai at De Kelders has one of the oldest associations with man in the world.
-At the time when Neanderthal man was still the dominant species of "homo" in Europe, a group of modern people (homo sapiens sapiens) had already made Klipgat Cave their home.
+At the time when Neanderthal man was still the dominant species of "homo" in Europe, a group of modern people had already made Klipgat Cave their home.
 Remains have been excavated showing modern man living here more than 70,000 years ago.
 Klipgat Cave is located in the Walker Bay Nature Reserve, next to De Kelders, the residential shore area of Gansbaai.
 As one of only three places in South Africa where such old remains have been excavated, Klipgat Cave is one of the most important historical sites in the Western Cape.
 The reserve and the cave are open to the public.

 It was people of Khoi-descent that erected the first permanent settlement in the Gansbaai vicinity.
 In 1811 fishing-cottages were built at Stanfords Bay in De Kelders.

 The troopship HMS Birkenhead was wrecked off Danger Point in 1852.
-A barely visible rock 2 kilometres (1.2 mi) from Danger Point (now aptly called "Birkenhead Rock") was fatal for the troopship carrying young Welsh and Scottish soldiers and their officers and family on their way to Eastern Cape to fight the Xhosa.
-The Birkenhead became famous because it was the first shipwreck where the "women and children first" protocol was applied.
+A barely visible rock 2 kilometres from Danger Point was fatal for the troopship carrying young Scottish and Welsh soldiers and their officers and family on their way to Eastern Cape to fight the Xhosa.
+The Birkenhead became famous because it was the first shipwreck where the women and children first protocol was applied.
 All women and children were saved; most of the men perished.
 Most of the horses swam ashore and were the ancestors of a feral herd that roamed the plains east of Gansbaai until late in the 20th century.

 More than 140 ships have been wrecked and thousands of lives lost between Danger Point and Cape Infanta, to the east of Gansbaai.
 In 1895, the Danger Point Lighthouse was built, providing more security for the ships in these dangerous waters.